Sunny-Lai/MSDA_Portfolio/README.md

 # MSDA_Portfolio
-A Portfolio of my projects towards completion in a Masters of Science in Data Analytics
+This is a collection of my favorite projects I have completed during my coursework in a Masters of Science in Data Analytics at Western Governors University.
 ## Table of Contents
 - [KNN Classification Project](#knn-classification-project)
 - [Market Basket Analysis Project](#market-basket-analysis-project)